19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (a) services (not being ancillary transport activities such as loading, unloading and handling) comprising the transport of passengers or goods —

+(i) in the case of transport by air or land, where the transportation is —

-(i) from a place outside Singapore to another place outside Singapore;
+(A) from a place outside Singapore to another place outside Singapore;

-(ii) from a place in Singapore to a place outside Singapore; or
+(B) from a place in Singapore to a place outside Singapore; or

-(iii) from a place outside Singapore to a place in Singapore;
+(C) from a place outside Singapore to a place in Singapore; and

+[20/2010 wef 01/01/2011]

+(ii) in the case of transport by sea, where the transportation is —

+(A) from a place outside Singapore to another place outside Singapore; or

+(B) from a place in Singapore or to a place in Singapore, and substantially outside Singapore;

+[20/2010 wef 01/01/2011]

-(b) services (including any ancillary transport activities such as loading, unloading and handling) comprising the transport of goods from a place in Singapore to another place in Singapore to the extent that those services are supplied by the same supplier as part of the supply of services to which paragraph (a)(ii) or (iii) applies;
+(b) services (including any ancillary transport activities such as loading, unloading and handling) comprising the transport of goods from a place in Singapore to another place in Singapore to the extent that those services are supplied by the same supplier as part of the supply of services to which paragraph (a)(i) and (ii) (other than in relation to any transportation that is from a place outside Singapore to another place outside Singapore) applies;

 [20/2010 wef 01/01/2011]